Yard Drainage Solutions

-Do you have a wet, mushy lawn or standing water on your property, especially after it rains?
-These issues could be a sign of poor lawn drainage, which can be especially problematic due to the frequent rain and storms North Carolina experiences.
+Do you have a wet, mushy yard or standing water on your property, especially after it rains?
+These issues could be a sign of poor lawn drainage, which can be especially problematic due to the frequent rain and storms that Raleigh and the broader North Carolina area experience.
 (Residents of the Piedmont area receive an average of 45 inches of precipitation per year — that’s six more inches than the national average.)

 When you have poor lawn drainage and/or standing water in your lawn, it can take days for it to dry up completely.
 Aside from making your lawn unenjoyable and a hassle to walk on, poor lawn drainage can attract pests, be unhealthy for your plants, and potentially cause damage to your house.

 Proper lawn drainage allows runoff or excess ground water to flow away from your home and off of your property, avoiding a range of problems from standing water that may attract mosquitos, to muddy lawns spots, erosion, and structural damage of your home.